Vice President, Global Business Development for RayBiotech, Inc.

-Prior to Zyvex, he was empoyed at Serologicals Corporation, a 1000 employee biotools and reagents company realizing $275M in 2005 revenue, as Director of Scientific Sourcing and New Technologies.
+Prior to Zyvex, he was employed at Serologicals Corporation, a 1000 employee bio-tools and reagents company realizing $275M in 2005 revenue, as Director of Scientific Sourcing and New Technologies.
 There he provided long-term visionary guidance for the company regarding new producta nd technology development opportunities through the establishment of key relationships and partnerships with aademic researchers and institutions.

 Dr. Burgess' other roles in the biotechnology industry include Co-founder, Board Member and President of Genome BioSciences, Inc. and Founding Scientist for Lexicon Genetics, Inc., where he focused on high-throughput drug target identification and validation at the molecular level.
 In addition, as NIH-sponsored Research Fellow he conducted research at the University of California San Diego and has published in major scientific journals including Nature and Science on a variety of research in genetic engineering, developmental biology and the molecular control of cellular identity.
-He also recently published the book "Understanding Nanomedicine: An Introductory Textbook."
+He is also author of two books including "Understanding Nanomedicine: An Introductory Textbook" (www.understandingnano.org ) and "Stem Cells: A Short Course" (www.stemcelltextbook.com).

 1995 BS, Chemistry, The University of Texas at Dallas